 Credit for Prior Learning (CPL)

-Some high schools offer courses at the college level with the option to take standardized exams.
-Andrews grants credit for scores above varying minimums on the following exams:
+Some high schools offer courses at a level equivalent to US college courses.
+Other high school courses include the option to take standardized advanced placement exam.
+Andrews University grants credit for qualifying scores on the following exams:

 - Cambridge International - Andrews University equivalents

 - College Board (AP) - Andrews University equivalents

 higher level exam scores of 4+ for ACE or elective requirements

 higher level exam scores of 5+ for major requirements

 A-Level Passes - Advanced Standing by Country (equivalency table coming)

 Up to 10 credits may be awarded for each A-level pass, for major, minor, ACE or elective requirements